DPDK/dpdk/doc/guides/nics/mlx4.rst

 bus address, thus unlike most drivers, librte_net_mlx4 registers itself as a PCI driver that allocates one Ethernet device per detected port.

-For this reason, one cannot white/blacklist a single port without also white/blacklisting the others on the same device.
+For this reason, one cannot block (or allow) a single port without also blocking (or allowing) the others on the same device.

 Besides its dependency on libibverbs (that implies libmlx4 and associated kernel support), librte_net_mlx4 relies heavily on system calls for control